pinscript/RedisService/README.md

 What?
 ============
+Do you always forget to start the redis server when booting your computer?
+Are you annoyed by that unnecessary console window taking up valuable taskbar space?

 RedisService creates a Windows Service that wraps redis-server.exe.
 This means that redis-server.exe is ran under LOCAL SYSTEM and no console window needs to be open.
 Redis-server.exe is now also started automatically.